Physarum Powered Differentiable Linear Programming Layers and Applications: Introduction

 \subsection{Related Works}

-The challenge in solving an optimization or a black-box numerical module {\em within} a deep network often boils down to the specific steps and the end-goal of that module itself.
+The challenge in solving an optimization module {\em within} a deep network often boils down to the specific steps and the end-goal of that module itself.
 In some cases (unconstrained minimization of simple functions), the update steps can be analytically calculated \cite{dave2019learning,schmidt2014shrinkage}.
-For more general unconstrained objectives, we must perform unrolled gradient descent during training \cite{amos2017input,metz1611unrolled,goodfellow2013multi}.
+For more general unconstrained objectives, we must perform unrolled gradient descent during training \cite{amos2017input,metz2016unrolled,goodfellow2013multi}.
 When the optimization involves certain constraints, one must extend the frameworks to use iterative schemes incorporating projection operators, that repeatedly project the solution into a subspace of feasible solutions \cite{zeng2019dmm}.
-Since such operators are difficult to differentiate in general, it is not straight forward to incorporate them directly outside of special cases.
+Since such operators are difficult to differentiate in general, it is hard to incorporate them directly outside of special cases.
 To this end, \cite{amos2017input} dealt with constraints by incorporating them in the Lagrangian and using the KKT conditions.
-In other cases, when there is no associated objective function, some authors have reported some success with using reparameterizations for homogeneous constraints \cite{frerix2019linear}, adapting Krylov subspace methods \cite{de2017krylov} and so on.
+For combinatorial problems with linear objectives, \cite{vlastelica2019differentiation} implemented an efficient backward pass through blackbox implementations of combinatorial solvers and \cite{berthet2020learning} recently reported success with end-to-end differentiable learning with blackbox optimization modules.
+In other cases, when there is no associated objective function, some authors have reported some success with using reparameterizations for homogeneous constraints \cite{frerix2019linear}, adapting Krylov subspace methods \cite{de2017krylov}, conditional gradient schemes \cite{ravi2019explicitly} and so on.